crcandia/candia_lab/content/en/home/image.md

 # Order that this section appears on the page.
 weight: 10

-title: Computational Research in Social Science Lab
+title: Computational social science for complex systems
-subtitle: CRiSS-LAB | Network science, AI, and behavioral data for public-impact research
+subtitle: CRiSS-LAB | AI, networks, and causal inference to understand how societies remember, learn, and decide

 design: